dmwm/tutorials/environ/rpm-dev.rst

 The RPM builds typically get split into two distinct phases for efficiency.
 In the first phase one builds strictly private RPMs out of sources still under development.
-At this point neither CMSDIST changes nor application sources are uploaded to a public repository, and the RPMs are not shared with anyone.
+At this point neither ``cmsdist`` changes nor application sources are uploaded to a public repository, and the RPMs are not shared with anyone.
 This allows near complete test of servers with standard RPMs, even before pursuing patch review completion.
 It's not at all uncommon to